-Smart Export Guarantee (SEG) - get paid for your renewable energy
+Smart Export Guarantee (SEG) - get paid to export your renewable energy

-Turn your excess renewable energy into extra income with 15.1p per kWh if you’re a British Gas electricity customer.
+Turn your excess renewable energy into extra income and earn up to 12p per kWh if you’re a British Gas electricity customer.
+Apply for our Solar Export Tariff and get paid for your excess electricity.

 Apply for SEG

-You’ll automatically get our best price by being a British Gas electricity customer.
+You’ll automatically get our best SEG export tariff rates if you’re a British Gas electricity customer.

 • Exclusive to British Gas electricity customers1

-• Variable tariff, so the export price we pay can go up or down
+• Variable tariff – the price we pay for your exported energy can go up or down

-• Free to cancel or switch to another provider at any time
+• Free to switch or cancel at any time

 • No exit fee or end date